justincrosbie/passkeyme-docs/docs/sdks/javascript.md

 # 📜 JavaScript/TypeScript SDK

-The `@passkeyme/auth` SDK provides comprehensive authentication for web applications using PasskeyMe's hosted authentication pages. **This SDK is the recommended solution for Angular, Vue.js, Svelte, vanilla JavaScript, and other frameworks while we develop dedicated framework SDKs.**
+The `@passkeyme/auth` SDK provides comprehensive authentication for web applications using Passkeyme's hosted authentication pages. **This SDK is the recommended solution for Angular, Vue.js, Svelte, vanilla JavaScript, and other frameworks while we develop dedicated framework SDKs.**

 :::info Framework Strategy
 - **React developers**: Use the [React SDK](/docs/sdks/react) for inline components and better integration